slegroux/slgML/README.md

-# Implementation of basic algo for learning purposes
+# Implementation of basic ML algo for educational purposes